thisisrandy/catan-randomizer/README.md

 It isn't possible to construct the inner group with fewer than 11 pips per intersection, so make sure to adjust your constraints accordingly.

+#### Spinning Oasis

+Wherever applicable, the Oasis hex from _The Caravans_ scenario is randomly spun to increase board variability.
+The official rules specify that it's always in a fixed orientation, so if you prefer that, ignore the orientation that the shuffler produces.

 #### Combinations with _The Fishermen of Catan_

 This section details ways to combine _The Fishermen of Catan_ with each of the